|Title:||The Thomas G. Stemberg '71 Family Endowed Coach for Harvard Men's Basketball|

 Amaker’s playing career also includes a gold medal as part of the U.S. national team at the 1986 World Championships.

 A 1987 Duke graduate with a bachelor’s degree in economics, Amaker was selected by the Seattle SuperSonics in the 1987 NBA draft.
-He is a former member of the board of directors for USA Basketball and was a member of the Men’s Collegiate and Men’s Senior National Committees with USA Basketball, where he helped select members of the gold-medal-winning 1996 U.S. Olympic team.
+He currently serves on the board of directors of the National Association of Basketball Coaches, and is a former board member of the National Association of Basketball Coaches Foundation.
+Additionally, Amaker served on the board of USA Basketball where he was a member of the Men’s Collegiate and Men’s Senior National Committees, helping to select members of the gold-medal-winning 1996 U.S. Olympic team.

 Amaker also serves on the Board of Overseers for the Boys & Girls Club of Boston.